Ada-Developers-Academy/core-unit-1/intro-to-object-oriented-programming/instance-methods.md

 ## Instances of a Class Do Not Share State but They Do Share Behavior

-As we've been learning, the two building-blocks of a class are **state** (ie. its attributes) and **behavior** (ie. its methods).
+As we've been learning, the two building-blocks of a class are **state** (its attributes) and **behavior** (its methods).

-Like we saw in the [Creating Instances lesson](creating-instances.md), **each instance of a Class has its own state**.
-This means that one album object can have the title "When Doves Cry" and another album object have the title "Dirty Computer".
+Like we saw in the [Creating Instances lesson](creating-instances.md), **each instance of a class has its own state**.
+This means that one album object can have the title "When Doves Cry" and another album object have the title "Dirty Computer."

 We will see now that **all instances of a class have the same behavior**.
 This means that the method `get_audio_data` will be the same for all album objects.
 The only thing that will change from one instance to another is the value of the `track_list` attribute.